 Copyright Public Records System (CPRS): Our second ECS application to be publicly released was a pilot for the new Copyright Public Records System (CPRS).
 This system provides access to registration and recordation data with advanced search capabilities, filters, and improved interfaces for the public and for Office staff.
-The CPRS has expanded online access and research options by adding 1,143,779 card catalog records.
+The CPRS has expanded online access and research options by adding 2,418,754 card catalog records.
 It is poised to replace the existing Copyright Office Online Public Catalog and become the Office's sole source of authoritative online copyright information by summer 2025.

 Registration: Registration is the most complex of the Office's services and the focus of the greatest public attention.
-During the initial ECS development work, we have made considerable progress on both the external (public) and internal (staff) components of the new registration application.
-We have also established a new electronic Deposit (eDeposit) development team to create enhanced upload and rendering capabilities, necessary to support the submission of large numbers of files uploaded in one group application, such as photographs, and very large files, such as feature-length motion pictures and television episodes.
+During the initial ECS development work, we have made considerable progress on both the external (public) and internal (staff) components of the new registration module with multiple application and deposit workstreams.
+We have also established a new electronic Deposit (eDeposit) development team to create the enhanced upload and rendering capabilities necessary to support the submission of large numbers of files submitted in one group application, such as photographs, and very large files, such as feature-length motion pictures and television episodes.
 This eDeposit system is intended to render electronic deposits much more efficiently to staff for examination.
 With continued support, we plan to conduct stakeholder testing of the upload capabilities by the end of calendar 2024 and conduct testing of the file-rendering functionality soon thereafter.

 Licensing: For the past three years, the Office has been developing user experience design and initial automated workflows to replace outdated licensing processes.
 We are focusing on implementing the statement of account examination processes in ECS and transitioning all royalty accounting processes onto the Legislative Branch Financial Management System to streamline them and eliminate duplication.
 We expect to make the redesigned licensing processes available for staff use in early 2025.
 Historical Public Records: As part of the Office's commitment to the preservation of and access to our historical records, we are digitizing print and microfilm records and making them available online.
-This includes the old card catalog,10 the Catalog of Copyright Entries (CCEs), microfilm, and the record books.
+This includes the old card catalog, the Catalog of Copyright Entries (CCEs), microfilm, and the record books.
 Digitization is the first step, to be followed by metadata capture to enhance searchability, with all records eventually available through the new CPRS.
-Great progress has been made this year to digitize and make publicly available the Office's 26,000 record books, which contain well over 26 million pages of records between 1870 is underway to capture metadata on these cards.
+Great progress has been made to digitize and make publicly available the Office's 26,000 record books, which contain well over 26 million pages of records between 1870 and 1977.
+The first 500 books were published on the Library's website in February 2022, and now 12,367 books are available online.
+Work is being done in reverse chronological order from 1977, with the scanned books posted in batches.